 St. Jude is a specialty research hospital for children, not a general children’s hospital.
 We focus on providing exceptional care to patients with pediatric cancer and other catastrophic diseases.
 Acceptance to St. Jude is generally based upon having a disease that we treat and study, and may be based on potential eligibility for an open clinical trial.

-As one of the largest pediatric cancer hospitals in the world, St. Jude treats about 8,600 patients each year with 73 beds in operation and a license to go up to 80 beds.
+As one of the largest pediatric cancer research hospitals in the world, St. Jude treats about 8,600 patients each year with 77 beds in operation and a license to go up to 80 beds.
 But our approach is different and has been since we opened the hospital.
-We believe a child should live as normal a childhood as possible, even when battling life-threatening diseases.
-That’s why most of our patients are treated as outpatients and stay in one of our four housing facilities with nearly 300 rooms specifically designed and managed by us for families of children with cancer and other diseases.
-Construction of a new housing facility containing an additional 140 units is underway.
+We believe a child should live as typical a childhood as possible, even when battling life-threatening diseases.
+That’s why most of our patients are treated as outpatients and stay in one of our housing facilities with rooms specifically designed and managed by us for families of children with cancer and other diseases.
+Construction of a new housing facility is underway.

-At St. Jude, we pay for all treatment; travel for a patient and a parent; housing for up to four in a family with options for bigger accommodations; and a daily food allowance for our cafeteria as well as food gift cards so families can prepare meals in one of our three housing facilities.
+At St. Jude, we pay for all treatment; travel for a patient, a parent and another adult of the family’s choosing; housing for up to four in a family with options for bigger or other accommodations in one of our four housing facilities; and a daily food credit for use in our cafeteria and a stipend for food purchased outside of our cafeteria.
 Our onsite school allows patients to keep up with their school program back home.
-We offer numerous other services for our families, including psychosocial help for caregivers and siblings coping with a child’s cancer diagnosis; child life specialists, concierge services to help families with everyday tasks like delivering groceries, translation help for those who do not speak English as a first language, babysitting and much more.
+We offer numerous other services for our families, including psychosocial help for caregivers and siblings coping with a child’s cancer diagnosis, child life specialists, concierge services to help families with everyday tasks like delivering groceries, translation help for those who do not speak English as a first language, and much more.

 Planning for the needs of today and tomorrow

-Like any responsible organization, we have a reserve fund, because it now costs nearly $1.2 billion per year to operate St. Jude and the cost is estimated to grow to more than $1.8 billion per year by 2027.
+Like any responsible organization, we have a reserve fund, because it now costs nearly $1.4 billion per year to run St. Jude and the cost is estimated to grow to approximately $2 billion per year by 2027.

 Our pioneering research can take five to 10 years or more per project to complete and can cost millions.
 For instance, the St. Jude Pediatric Cancer Genome Project, which is revolutionizing how cancer is treated worldwide, has been underway since 2010 and has cost more than $100 million.

-The new Six-Year Strategic Plan builds on the previous plan which, at the time, was the largest expansion in the institution's history and resulted in $7 billion in investments.
-That plan included a new $412 million cancer research center currently under construction and expected to open in spring 2021.
-This facility will play a key role in the way the world understands, treats and defeats catastrophic illnesses of childhood and is a significant resource in how we treat and cure cancer.
-The research center will have the latest technology in labs devoted to immunology, neurobiology, cell and molecular biology, gene editing, advanced microscopy, immunotherapy and other fields.
+The new $12.8 billion Six-Year Strategic Plan builds on the previous plan, which, at the time, was the largest expansion in the institution's history and resulted in $7 billion in investments.
+That plan included the Inspiration4 Advanced Research Center, a new $412 million, 625,000 square-foot facility cancer research center that opened in spring 2021.
+The center accommodates as many as 1,000 employees and will play a key role in the way the world understands, treats and defeats catastrophic illnesses of childhood and is a significant resource in how we treat and cure cancer.
+The research center has the latest technology in labs devoted to immunology, neurobiology, cell and molecular biology, gene editing, advanced microscopy, immunotherapy and other fields.
 We have committed to equip the brightest minds in science with the world's most sophisticated technologies and equipment so that we can continue to speed discoveries that will save children.

 Curing catastrophic diseases in children is a multi-trillion dollar, multi-year problem and we must continue our work no matter what happens with the economy or in the event of a disaster.
 The public and our amazing partners make it possible for us to save children together.